rdf-connect/jvm-runner/README.md

 ### Processor description file

-The processor should be accompanied with a description file, often called `index.ttl`.
+The processor should be accompanied by a description file, often called `index.ttl`.

 They require the following fields:
 * `rdfc:javaImplementationOf` with value `rdfc:Processor`, indicating that this processor is a JavaProcessor,